isabella232/media-analytics.en-1/help/sdk-implement/track-qos/track-qos-overview.md

 ### On any QoS metric changes:

 Create or update the QoS object instance for the playback.
+[QoS API Reference](https://adobe-marketing-cloud.github.io/media-sdks/reference/javascript/MediaHeartbeat.html#.createQoSObject)

 ### On all bitrate change events